Device Independent Quantum Key Distribution with realistic single-photon source implementations: Results

 \subsection{Dependence of the key rate on the distinguishability of the generated photons}

 As mentioned before, the HOM-visibility $V_\text{HOM}$ determines how distinguishable the photons are.
-In typical experimental implementations with quantum-dot single-photon sources, the values of the visibility that can be achieved are around 96\% \cite{Tomm:2021vq,Uppueabc8268}.
+In state-of-the-art experimental implementations with quantum-dot single-photon sources, the values of the visibility that can be achieved are around 96\% \cite{Tomm:2021vq,Uppueabc8268} (note that this value contains a reduction due to $g^{(2)}$ so that the intrinsic visibility value is higher).
 This parameter affects the quality of the generated states, leading to a reduction of the CHSH inequality violation for a fixed value of the local efficiency \cite{eva2021bell}.
 Thus, we expect its role to be fundamental for DIQKD implementations.